 The science

-The nervous system is composed of billions of individual cells that communicate with one another via trillions of synaptic connections.
-Synaptic connections are highly resilient biological structures and respond to perturbations with offsetting adjustments governed by evolutionarily conserved molecular signals.
-These processes represent genetic programs of homeostatic plasticity, a corrective and stabilizing influence over bodily functions.
+The mammalian nervous system is composed of billions of individual cells that communicate with one another via trillions of synaptic connections.
+Each synaptic connection is a highly resilient biological structure that responds to perturbations with offsetting adjustments governed by evolutionarily conserved molecular signals.
+These compensatory adjustments together represent a biological property known as homeostasis, a corrective and stabilizing influence over all bodily functions that is required for life.

 Read my published research below.